When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 While both require chemicals to plasticize the wood pulp into silky fibers, a closed-loop process ensures they get recycled.
 Bamboo lyocell also utilizes fewer toxic chemicals.

-A few brands making bamboo pajamas and bamboo socks use this more sustainable way of processing, but it’s important to do a double-take at transparency whenever bamboo is involved.
+A few brands making pajamas and socks use this more sustainable way of processing, but it’s important to do a double-take and check whenever bamboo is involved.

-Lenzing’s new sustainable fabric joining their line of semi-synthetics is ECOVERO™
+Lenzing’s other sustainable fabric joining their line of semi-synthetics is ECOVERO™.

 Responsible for 50% fewer carbon emissions and water use than standard viscose, these fibers come from varied sustainable wood and pulp sources and meet the highest environmental standards.